 - Be familiar with the value and practice of academic engagement with local and regional stakeholders.

 Students will be learning around the ILOs through active group research that will create a historically informed analysis of contemporary 'sustainable development' (SD) in the city of Coventry.
 Students will themselves define an appropriate interpretation of SD within which to work; make decisions about the themes of research and evaluation; and apply appropriate frameworks and 'measurement' for normative appraisal.
 This work provides great scope for students to bring their displinary expertise in any of the GSD joint degree programs and persue specific themes of personal interest.
-A group report constitutes part of the assessment, with reflections on individual learning and group dynamics being assessed through an individual reflective essay (see below).
+A group report constitutes part of the assessment, with wider reflections on individual learning through an individual reflective essay (see below).

 As group understanding of the current SD situation in Coventry is created, students will individually draw on this knowledge to create a third and final piece of assessment: a evidence-based policy or project proposal for furthering the SD agenda in the city.